mscherotter/UniversalStickers/README.md

 [Sticker Host](Source/StickerHost) is a test project that shows the sticker collections on the user's system.
 It uses the [StickersControl](Source/StickerResources/StickersControl.cs) in the [StickerResources](Source/StickerResources) project.

 # StickerResources Project
-This is a Visual Studio project that hosts a StickersControl custom control that can be used in apps to pick stickers.
+[StickerResources](Source/StickerResources) is a Visual Studio 2017 project that hosts a StickersControl custom control that can be used in apps to pick stickers.

 # Sticker Apps And Sticker Hosts
 [Find apps](StickerApps.md) that both provide stickers (Extension) and use stickers (Hosts).